CharlesAracil/charlesaracil.github.io/_posts/en/2016-09-18-Password_cracker_dont_guess_just_try.md

 If we were cracking a 4-digits combination-lock padlock, we would brute-force it by trying *0000*, *0001*, *0002*... up until *9999*.
 We could do it manually with some patience, let's say one try per second, so almost 3 hours.
 A computer does it almost instantly.

 If we were cracking a 8-long password composed only with lowercase characters, we would try *a, b... z, aa, ab, ac... zz, aaa, aab... zzz, aaaa... aaaaaaaa... zzzzzzzz*.
 Obviously we couldn't do it manually anymore, as they are 208.827.064.576 different combinations.
 An average computer however could try them in a couple of day, assuming it can perform 10,000,000 guesses per second.
-A good computer, or a cluster of computers working together, can perform 100,000,000 guesses per second, so only half on hour would be necessary.
+A good computer, or a cluster of computers working together, can perform 100,000,000 guesses per second, so only half an hour would be necessary.

 But passwords are not limited in length, and can contain lowercase and uppercase characters, digits and symbols, for a total of 96 typographic signs.
 As a result, the number of combinations for a password of length `N` is `96^N`.